Dixon Denham: Aftermath

 Within three months of their return, Clapperton had left on another expedition to west Africa, this time travelling by sea, leaving Denham to write of their exploits in which he exaggerated his own role and minimized the contributions of Clapperton and Oudney without fear of contradiction.

 Denham took up residence in London, at 18 George Street, Hanover Square.
 He was elected a Fellow of the Royal Society, and in December that year, promoted to lieutenant-colonel, he sailed for Sierra Leone as Superintendent of Liberated Africans, charged with resettling the slaves rescued by the British naval squadron and landed at Freetown.
 Denham spent some months surveying the neighbourhood of Freetown, and towards the end of the year started on a visit of inspection to Fernando Po, where the British leased bases for their anti-slavery patrols.
 It was there that he learned from Richard Lander the news of Clapperton's death at Sokoto, which he duly relayed to London.
 In May 1828 Denham returned to Freetown, where he received the royal warrant appointing him lieutenant-governor of the colony of Sierra Leone, succeeding Sir Neil Campbell who had died in office there.

 Death

 After administering Sierra Leone for only five weeks, Denham died of 'African Fever' (probably malaria) at Freetown on 9 June 1828, aged 42.
 The fourth governor of the colony to perish in as many years in that 'pestilential climate', he died owing several thousand pounds to his brother, John Charles.
 Denham was buried at the city's Circular Road cemetery on 15 June.

 Personal life

 Denham married Harriet Hawkins, a widow, in Lisbon whilst serving in the Peninsular Wars.
-The marriage was solemnized in London at St Paul's, Covent Garden on 20 February 1815, but no further record of his wife or any issue survives.
+The marriage was solemnized in London at St Paul's, Covent Garden on 20 February 1815.
+No further records of his wife survive, save of an occasion in 1836 when she presented a copy of Denham's magnum opus Narrative of travels and discoveries in Northern & Central Africa in the years 1822, 1823 and 1824 to King William IV.